ruixueqingyang/OAO-Translator/README.md

         OAO_installation_path/OAO.bin -fopenmp <compilation_parameters> source_file
 **Before using OAO, you should modify your source files according to the following notes.**
 **Notes:**
 1. All source files should be merged into one unique source file.
-(The unique source file can include necessary head files.)
+(The unique source file can include necessary header files.)
 1. In the unique source file, functions should be defined at the same time as they are declared, except main() function.
-1. The main() function should be declared just after system or compiler head files and be defined at the end of the unique source file.
+1. The main() function should be declared just after system or compiler header files and before user header files.
+The main() function should be defined at the end of the unique source file.
 The OAO treats the declaration of main() as a trigger to start the analysis.
 Code after the declaration of main() is translated.

 ### Simple demo
         cd OAO-Translator/benchmarks/demo && make translate_demo